theouternet/js-templates-advanced-templating-readme-cb-000/README.md

 Let's jump right in and create a Handlebars template and render it to the page.
 Similar to some other template engines, we can define a Handlebars template inside of a `<script>` tag with a combination of regular HTML and Handlebars-specific delimiters.

 In our `index.html` let's define a basic template to render a GitHub issue.
+We also need to add a simple link inside `<main>` to fire a `loadIssue` function that will render our template.

 ```html
 <!-- <body>... -->